-Passo del Tonale is a high mountain pass at an elevation of 1.883m (6,178ft) above the sea level, located in northern Italy across the Rhaetian Alps, between Lombardy and Trentino.
-The pass is traversed by the narrow and technical SS42 road.
+Passo del Tonale is a high mountain pass at an elevation of 1.883m (6,178ft) above the sea level, located on the boundary of Trentino-Alto Adige/Südtirol and Lombardy, in Italy.